wizzomafizzo/mrext/docs/nfc.md

 ### Tags

-**NOTE: Many ACR122U readers also come with a handful of Mifare 1K cards.
-These are not currently supported by the script, but hang onto them!
-They will be supported in an update coming soon.**

 The form factor of the tag is up to you.
 Can be a card, sticker, keychain, etc.

 | Device                 | Details                                            |